thereaper90917/ZTM-Python-Discord-Bot-Almuni/README.md

 ## Contribute

-To contribute to this project, the following steps should be followed:
+Before you start contributing, please read our [code of conduct](https://github.com/thereaper90917/ZTM-Python-Discord-Bot-Almuni/blob/master/CODE_OF_CONDUCT.md) first.
+Then, the following steps should be followed:

 * Fork this repository
 * Clone the forked repository to your local machine